Drought support package for Victorian farmers

 Small Business Financial Counsellor – south west

-Counselling support services are now available for small businesses in south west Victoria.
+Extra funding is available to support small businesses in south west Victoria also impacted by drought.
 A Small Business Financial Counsellor (SBFC) is now working with the Rural Financial Counselling Service Victoria West.

-They can also guide you in applying for government support and connect you with other professionals.
+They can also provide guidance in applying for government support and connection with other professionals.

 For more information: